That Epiphany Moment: The Exponential Value of Prototypes

 Sketch

 Sketch is another option with a low learning curve.
-It’s native functionality is not as robust as XD or Figma, so you can’t really expect prototypes created in Sketch to give an experience that mimics a live product.
-Sketch is only available for Mac users, so if your design team uses windows or ever collaborates with other teams or freelancers who do, this isn’t the option for you.
+Its native functionality is not as robust as XD or Figma, so you can’t really expect prototypes created in Sketch to give an experience that mimics a live product.
+Sketch is only available for Mac users, so if your design team uses Windows or ever collaborates with other teams or freelancers who do, this isn’t the option for you.

 icon for axure software in puckered square shape